 2.2.1 Land use land cover (LULC) and Digital Surface Model (DSM) data

 A decadal LULC dataset (Roy et al. 2015) for the years 1985, 1995, and 2005 was utilised for categorizing fires into forest, shrubland or grassland fires.
-LULC dataset contains 19 land cover classes at a spatial resolution of 100 m, was derived using Landsat-5 Enhanced Thematic Mapper (ETM+) and India Remote Sensing satellites (IRS) Linear Imaging self-Scanning System (LISS-III) imagery acquired between 2004 and 2005.
+This LULC dataset contains 19 land cover classes at a spatial resolution of 100 m and was derived from a combination of using Landsat-5 Enhanced Thematic Mapper (ETM+) and India Remote Sensing satellites (IRS) Linear Imaging self-Scanning System (LISS-III) data set.
 The product, which is explained in detail in Roy et al. (2015), has been validated and found to have an overall accuracy of 94% and a kappa coefficient of 0.94.
-The regional land cover consists of six cover types (Figure 1A) comprising forest (i.e. Evergreen Needleleaf, Evergreen Broadleaf, Deciduous Broadleaf, and Mixed forest), Shrubland, and Grassland.
-The 30 m World 3D Topographic dataset (version 2.2), derived using Advanced Land Observing Satellite (ALOS) data (Takaku et al. 2007), used to investigate the spatial distribution of fire intensity with elevation (Figure 1B).
+The regional land cover consists of six cover types (Figure 1A) comprising forest (i.e. Evergreen Needleleaf (ENF), Evergreen Broadleaf (EBF), Deciduous Broadleaf (DBF), and Mixed forest (MF)), Shrubland, and Grassland.
+The 30 m World 3D Topographic dataset (version 2.2), derived using Advanced Land Observing Satellite (ALOS) data (Takaku et al. 2007), was used to investigate the spatial distribution of fire intensity with elevation (Figure 1B).

 2.2.2 Burned Area products

-Burned area spatial and temporal dynamics in Uttarakhand and Himachal Pradesh were assessed using two burned area products.
+Burned area spatial and temporal dynamics in Uttarakhand and Himachal Pradesh were assessed using two burned area products: MCD64A1 and Fire CCIv5.1.
 The MODIS 500 m burned area product (MCD64A1, collection 6) detects burned area using a hybrid approach that utilises temporal composites of a vegetation index and active fire detections to identify fire-affected pixels.
-Validation using Landsat burned area datasets indicates the MCD64A1 product has low errors of omission (0.37 km2) and commission (0.23 km2) and improves upon previous collections (Giglio et al. 2018).
-The MODIS-derived global burned area datasetdeveloped as part of the Climate Change Initiative (Chuvieco et al., 2018) makes use of the 250 m spatial resolution red and near-infrared wavebands of MODIS onboard Terra in addition to active fire information to detect burned area.
-This product has higher errors of omission and commission (0.4 km and 0.4 km respectively) than the MCD64A1 product but the improved spatial resolution facilitates the detection of small (< 100 ha) burned area (Chuvieco et al. 2018).
+Validation using Landsat burned area datasets indicates that the MCD64A1 product has low errors of omission (0.37 km2) and commission (0.23 km2) (Giglio et al. 2018).
+The MODIS-derived global burned area dataset, Fire CCI v5.1 was also used in this study which developed as part of the Climate Change Initiative (Chuvieco et al., 2018) makes use of the 250 m spatial resolution red and near-infrared wavebands of MODIS onboard Terra in addition to active fire information to detect burned area.
+This product has higher errors of omission and commission (0.4 km2 and 0.4 km2 respectively) than the MCD64A1 product but the improved spatial resolution facilitates the detection of small (< 100 ha) burned area (Chuvieco et al. 2018).
 Monthly burned area data covering the main fire season (March – June) was downloaded for both products for each year (19 years) to assess the total pre-monsoonal burn area over the region.

 2.2.3 Fire Radiative Power data

-Fire Radiative Power (FRP, MW) retrievals, which describes the rate of radiative energy release during combustion, from the Aqua MODIS Thermal Anomalies product (MYD14A1) employed to investigate the influence of land cover type on fire characteristics.
-MYD14A1 is a level-3 composite product that provides daily active fire detections and FRP retrievals at 1 km2 spatial resolution over 8 days in tiles covering an area 1200 x 1200 km.FRP data between March and June from 2003 to 2019 were extracted for further analysis.
-FRP is retrieved in the collection 6 product using the middle-infrared radiance method (Wooster et al. 2005)
+Fire Radiative Power (FRP, MW) retrievals, which describes the rate of radiative energy release during combustion, from the Aqua MODIS Thermal Anomalies product (MYD14A1) were employed to investigate the influence of land cover type on fire characteristics.
+MYD14A1 is a level-3 composite product that provides daily active fire detections and FRP retrievals at 1 km2 spatial resolution over 8 days.
+The FRP data between March and June from 2003 to 2019 were extracted for further analysis.
+FRP is retrieved in the collection 6 product using the middle-infrared (MIR) radiance method present in equation-1 (Wooster et al. 2005)

 FRP=Pa.σ.ε.εMIR(Lf-Lb) (1)